mathieueven1/site/content/publication/Sample Optimality and All-for-all Strategies in Personalized Federated and Collaborative Learning/index.md

 ---
-title: Sample Optimality and All-for-all Strategies in Personalized Federated and Collaborative Learning
+title: On Sample Optimality in Personalized Federated and Collaborative Learning
 subtitle: ""
 publication_types:
   - "3"